Allied-Med

 Lance Majl

-Insurer specific services
+SABS specific services

-Catastrophic Impairment assessments
+Catastrophic Impairment Assessments

 Coordination, advice and compilation of assessments to determine if a client meets catastrophic impairment threshold.
 Includes a whole body impairment percentage determination where applicable.

 We provide a review of medical brief or telephone consultations about files from a medical legal perspective in order to provide input as to what might be helpful with respect to managing a file.
+Contact Martin Gillen.On site file reviews available.

 Copyright © 2008 Allied-Med Trauma Evaluations All right reserved.